In 2020, the world saw the detrimental impacts of Covid-19, which brought changes to the world of travel and put business travelers at risk.

 They can be exposed to various crimes such as thefts, murders, racial discrimination, terrorism, etc., which can leave them with a negative impression of the destination and drain them emotionally.

-As a travel manager, you should instruct employees to be aware of their surroundings (situational awareness), take precautions to protect their personal belongings, carry useful business travel products, follow local laws and customs, respect local traditions, and dress appropriately.
+As a travel manager, you should warn your employees about crime-related international corporate travel risks.
+You can start by instructing them to be aware of their surroundings (situational awareness), take precautions to protect their personal belongings, carry useful business travel products, follow local laws and customs, respect local traditions, and dress appropriately.

 This way, they won’t draw any unwanted attention.
 You can also provide them with emergency hotlines, contacts, and locations in case of any criminal incident, which will help ensure employee safety.